jasonaaronwilson/omni-c/README.md

 being available in most C derived languages.
 Without inheritance these become much simpler than one might expect.

-In my mind, the weakest part of C is actually the aging C standard library.
+The aging C standard library seems bloated and seems insufficient for modern programming.
+One of the largest C programs, the Linux kernel, doesn't even use the C standard library!
+One reason may be that large parts of the C standard library is just a wrapper around calling into the kernel and the kernel probably wouldn't want to call into itself in the exact same way (though there is something a bit interesting about the kernel being able to call itself via a standard library that has the same interface as user code even though it would run different code).
+If the C standard library was better organized (aka modular) and more powerful, the Linux kernel would *want* to use that library.

 Namespaces and libraries immediately confer code organization benefits to Omni C and we should apply the same to the standard library by organizing it as well as keeping it out of the default namespace as much as possible.
 Additionally we will use more readable identifiers (unless the abbreviation is very widespread like stdout instead of standard_output).

 Unlike Java, there isn't a 1:1 correspondance between a file and namespaces (some other modern languages also follow this path).
-This makes it easier to add or remove things from a namepsace to accomodate deltas for a platform level at the "build" level rather than using the C preprocessor.
+This makes it easier to add or remove things from a namepsace to accomodate deltas for a platform level at the "build" level rather than using the C preprocessor for this task.
+The Java style makes it slightly easier to find the exact definition, grep and other tools will be able to help.

 While Omni C will initially focus the standard library on algorithms/collections because that is where the C library is very